 Is it normal to have some wrinkles or bubbles over time?

 Yes, on a full wrap it is normal to have an occasional wrinkle or bubble.
 There are many techniques to reduce imperfections when wrapping, but even the best vinyl-wrappers can’t eliminate all wrinkles on severely concave or rounded surfaces.
 Normally on flat surfaces, there should not be any wrinkles or bubbles.

 We will replace any panels that are defective at no charge for up to 4 years.
 If you get into an accident etc. we can replace any panels, but you or your insurance company will have to pay for it.
-We cannot warranty wraps on small curved channels, wraps on plastic, siliconed, rubber areas or on chrome as the material is not meant for these surfaces.
-We stand behind all of our work so if there are any issues we will give you our full attention.
+Finally, we cannot warranty wraps on small curved channels, wraps on plastic, silicone, rubber areas or on chrome as the material are not meant for these surfaces.
+Most noteworthy, we stand behind all of our work so if there are any issues we will give you our full attention.